How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 Now, let’s get started with our tutorial and show you how you can aggregate Twitter feeds in the easiest way possible.

-How to Aggregate Twitter Feeds on Your Website Easily
+How to Aggregate X (Twitter) Feeds on Your Website Easily

-To get started, first, get your copy of the Twitter Feed Pro plugin here and then install it on your website.
+Grab the Twitter Feed Pro plugin here and install it like any other WordPress plugin.

 After you install and activate the plugin, you can start aggregating Twitter content in step 2.